caido/documentation/src/user_guide/docker.md

   -v /home/my_user/my_data:/home/caido/.local/share/caido caido/caido:latest
 ```

-... where `/home/my_user/my_data` will be the folder containing Caido projects.
+...where `/home/my_user/my_data` will be the folder containing Caido projects.

-## Building the image
+## Building the Image

+---

 If you prefer to build the image yourself, here is a `Dockerfile` sample you can use: